 49. Don’t get taken in by deals

-Don’t buy things from the shops just because they’re on sale.
-Think about if you really want them, or if they’ll go to waste.
+Don’t buy things from shops just because they’re on sale.
+Think about whether you really want them, or if they’ll go to waste.

 50. Bid on your item

 Have you checked on eBay or eBid for the item you want?
 You may be able to put in a bid and get the item for much cheaper than the full price.
-Look for auctions finishing in the middle of the night, they will often go for the best price.
-Find out more eBay tips here.
+Look for auctions finishing in the middle of the night as they will often go for the best price.

 51. Buy second hand